PAIDNetwork/Protocol/did-dpki-method.md

  #### *Option 2 - Smart Contract*

- A Smart Contract in Polkadot can issue ECDSA keypairs.
-And either using EVM or Polkadot, be able to verify ECDSA keypairs onchain.
+ A Smart Contract in Polkadot can issue EdDSA keypairs.
+And either using EVM or Polkadot, be able to verify EdDSA keypairs onchain.

  #### **Proof of Country** *(How two-step authentication)*